-- (A.) Permitted Height and Use Limitations. - (1.)
+(A.) Permitted Height and Use Limitations.

+(1.)
 For buildings with flat roofs, building height shall be measured as the vertical distance from the mean elevation of the existing grade to the highest finished roof surface.
-The height of parapet walls is not counted in the building height calculations and may vary depending upon the need to screen mechanical equipment.
+The height of parapet walls is not counted in the building height calculations and ma height calculations and may vary depending upon the need to screen mechanical equipment.